Auto Refresh

 Limitations#

-It only works for Python source code files.
-Changes to other types of files, such as configuration files or data files, will not trigger a restart.
+• It only works for Python source code files.
+Changes to other types of files, such as configuration files or data files, will not trigger a refresh.

-External libraries or dependencies that are not part of the AlabOS codebase will not be monitored for changes.
-If you modify such libraries, you will need to manually restart the lab.
+• External libraries or dependencies that are not part of the AlabOS codebase will not be monitored for changes.
+If you modify such libraries, you will need to manually refresh the lab.

-New devices and tasks: If you add new devices or tasks, you will need to manually restart the lab or there may be some unexpected behaviors.
+• New devices and tasks: If you add new devices or tasks, you will need to manually refresh the lab or there may be some unexpected behaviors.

-For the tasks that are already running, the changes will not be reflected until the task is restarted.
+• For the tasks that are already running, the changes will not be reflected until the task is refreshed.
 This means that if you change the device or task definition, the running tasks will continue to use the old definitions.
+Keep in mind that the best practice is to ensure devices and tasks definitions are backward compatible to the older versions so that the running tasks can continue to run without any issues and not have a conflict with the new definitions.